-An even stronger security notion might allow the adversary to adversarially choose the update messages of the (up to t - 1) currently corrupted parties.
-On the face of it, it seems that our constructions from Section 7 readily extend to this setting by replacing the secret sharing step during the key updates with a verifiable t-out-of-N linear secret sharing scheme (e.g., using Feldman's protocol [24, 30, 29]).
-As for the scheme obtained by combining our constructions from Sections 5 and 6, it seems that adopting a commit-and-open approach might be sufficient.
-In any case, we leave the task of extending our constructions to this setting as an interesting open question for future work.
+One can also consider more efficient techniques to immunize our specific schemes against malicious corruptions during updates.
+Our constructions from Section 7 readily extend to this setting by replacing the secret sharing step during key updates with a verifiable t-out-of-N linear secret sharing scheme (e.g., using Feldman's protocol [30, 40, 39]).
+As for the scheme obtained by combining our constructions from Sections 5 and 6, adopting a commit-and-open approach might be sufficient.
+We leave the task of exploring these more optimized techniques as an interesting direction for future work.